 At the end of July, news broke that Walmart, the world’s largest retailer, was planning to launch in Nigeria’s commercial hub, Lagos.
 And on Tuesday (Aug.
 18), South Africa’s Shoprite—which also happens to be Africa’s largest retailer by sales—announced that it would be opening 14 more stores in Nigeria within the next 20 months, in addition to the 12 it already has in the country.

 While Walmart hasn’t yet said when its first store in Lagos will open, it already has a limited presence in Nigeria through its subsidiary company, Massmart—a South Africa-based retailer that it acquired five years ago.
 But Shoprite has some things working in its favor.

 First, there’s the matter of space.
 The shortage of big malls and commercial real-estate space in Nigeria means retailers often have to pay high rents.
-Woolworths, an upscale South African retailer (unrelated to the Woolworth chains of other countries), closed its three Nigerian stores in November 2013 after they’d been open for just a year and a half, citing a lack of shopping malls, “ridiculously” high rents, and a stifling bureaucracy.
+Woolworths, an upscale South African retailer (unrelated to the Woolworth chains of other countries), citing a lack of shopping malls, “ridiculously” high rents, and a stifling bureaucracy.

 Shoprite likewise struggled to find retail space for its expansion plans.
 So it decided to form its own real-estate arm, the Resilient Property Income Fund.
 In 2012, Resilient and Shoprite announced that they would spend $125 million building 10 malls in Nigeria, many of which would have Shoprite as the anchor tenant.